Calvin-Data-Science/data202/web/index.md

 * Posts can be public or private, anonymous or not.
 * In general, don't post code publicly.
 If you have to include code, make the post private first so the course staff can decide if it's ok to share.

-Please use email for requests for accommodations (missing class, disabilites, mental health, etc.).
+Please use email for requests for accommodations (missing class, disabilities, mental health, etc.).

 # Policies